basiliscos/cpp-bredis/README.md

                 WriteCallback write_callback)
 ```

-It write the redis command (or commands) into *transfer buffer*, sends them
+It writes the redis command (or commands) into a *transfer buffer*, sends them
-to the *next_layer* stream, and invokes `write_callback` after completion.
+to the *next_layer* stream and invokes `write_callback` after completion.

 `tx_buff` must consume `bytes_transferred` upon `write_callback` invocation.

-Client must guarantee that `async_write` is not invoked, until the previous
+The client must guarantee that `async_write` is not invoked until the previous
 invocation is finished.

 ##### async_read

-`ReadCallback` template should be callable object with the signature:
+`ReadCallback` template should be a callable object with the signature:

 `void(boost::system::error_code, r::positive_parse_result_t<Iterator, Policy = bredis::parsing_policy::keep_result>&& result)`

-The asynchnous read has the following signature:
+The asynchronous read has the following signature:

 ```cpp
 void-or-deduced